Despite Viral Incidents, Passengers Are More Satisfied With Airlines Than Ever

 Another day and another conflict with airline employees goes viral.

-This time, it's family getting kicked off a JetBlue flight because of a dispute with flight attendants over where they stored the birthday cake they brought on board.
-A video posted by the Washington Post and other outlets shows a young boy crying as a Port Authority police officer tries to reassure him.
+This time, it's a family getting kicked off a JetBlue flight because of a dispute with flight attendants over where they stored the birthday cake they brought on board.
+A video posted by The Washington Post and other outlets shows a young boy crying as a Port Authority police officer tries to reassure him.
 The airline says the passengers had become "agitated, cursed and yelled at the crew."

 But would you believe that despite this and other recent incidents in which airline employees appear to mistreat passengers, customer satisfaction overall with commercial airlines is at an all-time high?
 It's true.

 According to the annual 2017 North America Airline Satisfaction Study by market research firm J.D.
-Power, overall customer satisfaction with airlines customers is up for the fifth consecutive year and has reached it's highest level ever in the 13 years the company has been conducting the survey.
+Power, overall customer satisfaction with airlines is up for the fifth consecutive year and has reached its highest level ever in the 13 years the company has been conducting the survey.

 "It's impossible to think about airline customer satisfaction without replaying the recent images of a passenger being dragged from a seat, but our data shows that, as a whole, the airline industry has been making marked improvements in customer satisfaction across a variety of metrics, from ticket cost to flight crew," said Michael Taylor, travel practice lead at J.D.
 Power.

-Lower air fares, better on-time performance, fewer lost bags and fewer passengers being bumped from over-booked flights have all contributed to the better customer satisfaction ratings.
+Lower airfares, better on-time performance, fewer lost bags and fewer passengers being bumped from overbooked flights have all contributed to the better customer satisfaction ratings.

 J.D.
-Power interviewed about 11,000 travelers about their experience with airlines between April of 2016 through March of 2017.
+Power interviewed about 11,000 travelers about their experience with airlines between April 2016 and March 2017.
 That's before several videos of passengers' negative experiences with the airlines went viral, but the survey still offers a window into passengers' day-to-day experience with the airlines.
 It rates the carriers on issues such as cost and fees, comfort of seats, on-time performance and losing luggage, among other measures.

-Those measures are weighted based on their importance to the traveler on a 1,000 point scale.
+Those measures are weighted based on their importance to the traveler on a 1,000-point scale.
 And for 2017, the airlines collectively scored 756, up 30 points from last year.

 "One of the biggest weights on satisfaction is actually your ticket price, how much value you think you're getting for your money," said Taylor.
 "And that's been improving year over year."

-The average North American air fares fell 8.5 percent in 2016, to $349, and even when adding in travelers' distaste for fees for checked baggage and other extras, most people are quite happy with the cost of air travel these days.
+The average North American airfares fell 8.5 percent in 2016, to $349, and even when adding in travelers' distaste for fees for checked baggage and other extras, most people are quite happy with the cost of air travel these days.
 "It's been the highest satisfaction level that we've ever recorded in the 13 years we've been doing this study," Taylor said.

 Another driver of passenger satisfaction is in-flight entertainment, which Taylor says is getting much better than in years past.
-"You can surf the net, you can check your email, you can download a movie, you can watch a movie on demand..." he said.
+"You can surf the net, you can check your email, you can download a movie, you can watch a movie on demand ..." he said.
 "And that kind of thing makes your whole airline experience a lot more pleasant because you're passing the time being entertained rather than staring at several hundred other passengers in a small metal tube flying in the air."

 To be sure, airline passengers still have plenty of complaints.
 Number one is comfort of the seat, as the seats and the distance between them get smaller and airlines pack more rows of seat onto planes.